cs-fullstack-2020-spring/git-for-teams-lecture-autumn-ragland/README.md

 ### Branching
 * Create a new branch called `edit-read-me`
-* Checkout your new branch
+* Checkout your new branch to something anything some change
 * Add a message to the end of your `README.md` file
 * Push the local changes to your branch